-Classic Auto Insurance
+- Classic Auto Insurance

-  In 2011, Beyoncé forcefully asked and answered the questioned, “Who run the world?
+In 2011, Beyoncé forcefully asked and answered the question, “Who run the world?
 Girls!”
 Do you agree?
 Was she correct in her proclamation?
 Does this authority and endless power also extend to the auto insurance quotes that girls receive as compared to their male counterparts?

 You be the judge.